 How do I know if I am eligible?

 - If your child receives free or reduced-price school meals, or your child attends a school that offers free school meals to all students, then you may be eligible to receive P-EBT benefits.

 How much money will I receive?

-- You will receive $5.70 per child for each school day that your child’s school is closed due to the pandemic for a total of up to $370.50 per child.
+- For August and September benefits, you will receive $5.86 per child for each school day that your child’s school is operating virtually.

 How will I receive the money?